justinmeiners/efficient-programming-with-components/04_instrumented.md

 ### Storing counts

-What do with all the counts?
+What to do with all the counts?
 Where do they get stored?
 Every time this `instrumented` thing  happens we want some global count to be incremented.
 We were told that using global variables is bad.
 If I were doing it just for me, I would have used globals.
 Old guys don't mind using global variables.
 They're actually good.
-Since you are modern people, we will show you how to do it to do with inheritance.
+Since you are modern people, we will show you how to do it with inheritance.
 We will define a base class to hold this data:

     struct instrumented_base